 Customer & Business Intelligence

-When data is collected, it can also be used to develop insight on how businesses are conducting business, providing a much needed competitive edge.
+When data is collected, it can also be used to develop insight into how businesses are conducting business, providing a much-needed competitive edge.

 The Dangers of Data Loss